 Accommodation and Resources

 The RE department is situated in the Humanities block, made up of 2 rooms and are both equipped with interactive whiteboards.
-There is also access to a set of laptops for use within the Humanities department.
+There is also access to a set of laptops and desktop computers for use within the Humanities department.

 The RE department is well resourced with books, DVDs, online resources and artefacts.
 The Humanities department as a whole have a wide range of resources for pupils to access and we work closely with the library to give pupils the best access to information to support their learning.

-Ms Reid & Miss Stillwell are regularly in their rooms at lunchtime to offer extra support if pupils need it.
+Miss Stillwell & Mr de la Tour are regularly in their rooms at break time and lunchtime to offer extra support if pupils need it.

 Extra-Curricular Activity and Trips:

-- Year 7: Walsingham to explore the diversity within Christianity which can be found there.
+Year 7: Walsingham to explore the diversity within Christianity.